 What convertible roof cleaner do you use?

 Quick answer: We use a bulk trade detergent concentrate, diluted to suit the job.
-For cabriolet hoods we mix it slightly stronger - but not so strong that it harms rubbers or trim - and we don't publish the brand because it's only sold in bulk.
-For DIY, Renovo Fabric Soft Top Cleaner is a solid alternative.
-For specific contamination like tree sap, a dedicated tar and bug remover should tackle it first -- general hood cleaner alone won't always shift aged resin.
+For cabriolet hoods we mix it slightly stronger -- but not so strong that it harms rubbers or trim -- and we don't publish the brand because it's only sold in bulk.
+For DIY, Renovo Fabric Soft Top Cleaner is the product we'd point you to first.
+For specific contamination like tree sap, reach for a dedicated tar and bug remover before the hood cleaner; general detergent alone won't always shift aged resin.
 The real "secret" is agitation: mechanical brushes and elbow grease.

 There is no magic bottle of convertible roof cleaner that separates the pros from the amateurs.
 We buy a general-purpose trade detergent in 25-litre drums and dilute it to the job.
 What makes it work on a cabriolet hood is the dilution rate and the agitation, not a secret formula.